GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-the-architecture-and-design-of-a-pub-sub-messaging-system.markdown

 {% img center /images/luxun/queue_logical_view.png 400 600 %}

 you can access the queue using array like index, one special thing is that the index is of type long(in typical programming language, array index is of type int), so the queue can accomodate huge amount of data, only limited by available disk space.
-You may also think of the queue as a circular queue as shown in figure above, since the queue will wrap around when the long.max index is reached, (although in practice, we don't think current application will get chance to reach the long.max index:)).
+You may also think of the queue as a circular queue as shown in figure above, since the queue will wrap around when the long.max index is reached(although in practice, we don't think current application will get chance to reach the long.max index:)).

 With simple array like abstraction, we can implement queue semantics with ease: